This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 First, you’ll meet your group and start your tour in one of the Royal Parks of London – the beautiful Green Park.

 Then, before heading to Westminster, you’ll stop to witness the famous Changing of the Guard at Buckingham Palace.
 This is a traditional London experience you don’t want to miss.

-Continue on to the stunning Westminster Abbey.
-See nearby sites, including Big Ben, the Houses of Parliament, Queen Victoria Fountain, and Trafalgar Square.
+Continue on to the stunning Westminster Abbey, getting a glimpse of nearby sites, including Big Ben, the Houses of Parliament, Queen Victoria Fountain, and Trafalgar Square.

 Next, visit the Churchill War Rooms.
 This was an underground nerve centre used by the British Prime Minister during WWII.

 Discover the rich history of this fascinating place from which Churchill directed the Second World War.

 10. Changing of the Guard Guided Walking Tours